Roman-Kozachek/TradeBot/README.md

 # TradeBot
 Development of a ForEx TradeBot.

-The goal of this project is to develop a trading bot for ForEx market using modern Machine Learning techniques, such as Recurrent Neural Networks and Deep Q-learning Neural Networks.
+The goal of this project is to develop a trading bot for ForEx market using modern Machine Learning techniques, such as Recurrent Neural Networks and Double Deep Q-learning Networks, as described in the paper "Deep Reinforcement Learning with Double Q-learning" by Hado van Hasselt (https://arxiv.org/abs/1509.06461).

 My research is split into five parts:
 1) Part 1 - Data exploration and preparation;